karpathy/karpathy.github.io/nntutorial.md

 ```

 this code gives an identical result.
 Perhaps by now you can glance at the code and see how these equations came about.

+**Variable pull?** A quick note to make at this point: You may have noticed that the pull is always 1,0, or -1.
+You could imagine doing other things, for example making this pull proportional to how bad the mistake was.
+This leads to a variation on the SVM that some people refer to as *squared hinge loss* SVM, for reasons that will later become clear.
+Depending on various features of your dataset, that may work better or worse.
+For example, if you have very bad outliers in your data, e.g. a negative data point that gets a score `+100`, its influence will be relatively minor on our classifier because we will only pull with force of `-1` regardless of how bad the mistake was.
+In practice we refer to this property of a classifier as **robustness** to outliers.

 Lets **recap**.
 We introduced the **binary classification** problem, where we are given N D-dimensional vectors and a label +1/-1 for each.
 We saw that we can combine these features with a set of parameters inside a real-valued circuit (such as a **Support Vector Machine** circuit in our example).
 Then, we can repeatedly pass our data through the circuit and each time tweak the parameters so that the circuit's output value is consistent with the provided labels.
 The tweaking relied, crucially, on our ability to **backpropagate** gradients through the circuit.
 In the end, the final circuit can be used to predict values for unseen instances!